Software Reviews

 Step 2: Choose Your Platform

 Use the comparison table above to match a platform to your event type and budget.
-Sign up for a free plan or trial and explore the interface before committing.
+Sign up for a free plan or trial before committing.

 Step 3: Build Your Registration Form

 Keep it simple.
-The most effective registration forms collect the minimum data needed and nothing more:
+Effective registration forms collect the minimum data needed:

 Step 4: Configure Payments

-If you're charging for registration, set up your payment gateway, pricing tiers, tax rules, and discount codes.
-Test a real transaction (you can refund yourself) to verify the flow end to end.
+Set up your payment gateway, pricing tiers, tax rules, and discount codes.
+Run a test transaction to verify the flow end to end.

-Write your confirmation email, include all relevant event details (date, time, venue, directions, what to bring), and attach a calendar invite.
-Then set up reminder emails for 1 week and 1 day before the event.
+Write your confirmation email with all relevant event details, and attach a calendar invite.
+Set up reminder emails for 1 week and 1 day before the event.

 Step 6: Test Everything